AlexShem247/wine-origin-classifier/report/report.md

 For metric, I will use weighted F1-score as it (takes the class imbalance into account by weighting each class's F1-score by its proportion of samples in the dataset.)

+Bag of words
+72 % without stop words
+78 % with stop words